 What are Prior Information Notices (PINs)?

 A Prior Information Notice or PIN is a method used by Public Sector authorities to alert potential suppliers that they may be interested in or looking to buy the services mentioned.
 It is not a formal call for competition.
-PINS are published on Tenders Electronic Daily (TED) in the same way a contract is advertised.
+PINS are published on Find a Tender (formerly on Tender Electronic Daily too) in the same way a contract is advertised.
 An advantage of using a PIN is that the authority can then discuss its potential requirements with suppliers in advance to help form their specification or statement of works.
-A PIN can also allow for a shortening of the tender period (usually by a maximum of 5 days) providing the authority starts tender proceedings xx days after the PIN is issued
+A PIN can also allow for a shortening of the tender period (usually by a maximum of 5 days).

 What is OJEU?

-The Official Journal of the European Union (OJEU) is the online journal that is home to all public sector contracts that are worth above a certain value; it is compulsory to publish these contracts.
+The Official Journal of the European Union (OJEU) is the online journal that was home to all public sector contracts from the UK, that are worth above a certain value, up until 31st December 2020.
+Since 1st January 2021, all contracts are to be posted on the Find a Tender service.